ocramz/sd/README.md

     > g
     fromList [(0,(6.0 * x)),(1,(3.0 * y^2.0))]

 Behind the scenes, `grad` differentiates the expression with respect to each of the variables in the binding, which in turn means applying mechanically a number of rewriting and simplification passes.
-The result is a new IntMap which contains the expressions for the partial derivatives.
+The result is a new IntMap which contains the _symbolic_ expressions for the partial derivatives.

 Finally, the _numerical value_ of the partial derivatives is obtained by substitution of the bindings: